vharivinay/LatticeBoltzmann-flowaroundobstacle/README.md

     ffmpeg - install using pip install ffmpeg-python graphviz - install using pip install graphviz

-*  Inputs can me set up as desired in the flow conditons sections
+*  Inputs can be set up as desired in the flow conditons sections
 *  The obstacle geometry can be changed by entering the equation of a desired shaped in obstacle_func

 ## Demo